 - World-class faculty in NAU’s forestry, earth sciences, environmental sustainability, and biology programs conduct a wide range of field research among the many natural wonders of the Plateau—in the Grand Canyon, on the San Francisco Peaks, on the Navajo Nation lands, and in the Colorado River—mentoring students in scholarly inquiry, research methodology, and the excitement of discovery.
 Informatics experts use state-of-the-art drones to survey snowpack and measure the impact of climate change on the region’s vegetation.

-- Students in NAU’s fine arts programs are inspired by the unparalleled natural beauty of the Colorado Plateau to reach new heights of artistic expression.
+- Students in NAU’s fine arts programs, inspired by the unparalleled natural beauty of the Colorado Plateau, reach new heights of artistic expression.

-- The Colorado Plateau is home to eight Native tribes, each with a distinct history, culture, and language.
-NAU students engage in a variety of academic pursuits in the arts, letters, and social sciences as faculty guide them in the study of the region’s peoples, including Southwest history, literature, and anthropology.
-Students in NAU’s education program prepare for their careers by teaching at schools in Native communities, and those in NAU’s health sciences programs receive hands-on experience in public health and healthcare by working in clinics serving Native populations.
+- The Colorado Plateau is home to eight Indigenous nations, each with a distinct history, culture, and language.
+NAU students engage in a variety of academic pursuits in the arts, letters, and social sciences as faculty guide them in studying Southwest history, literature, and anthropology.
+Students in NAU’s education program prepare for their careers by teaching at schools in Indigenous communities, and those in NAU’s health sciences programs receive hands-on experience in public health and healthcare by working in clinics serving Native populations.
 And students in NAU’s business programs study the economic impact of real-life events on the region, such as wildfires and overgrazing on public lands.

 A World of Opportunity

 The Colorado Plateau is much more than a stunning view seen through an NAU classroom window.
-It’s a vibrant, diverse, exciting landscape that has so much to teach us, in so many ways.
+It’s a vibrant, diverse, exciting landscape that has much to teach us in so many ways.

 - Encompassing 240,000 square miles, the Colorado Plateau straddles the region known as the Four Corners, where Arizona, Utah, Colorado, and New Mexico meet.